stek765/Stage-Project/README.md

 - **Social Media Integration:** Integration with social media platforms to share events and updates directly.

+## How to run it

+- Get the db to run
+- Install Xamp, you'll need to start apache and mysql
+- In order to use it, the directory has to be in the xamp path: (example: D:\app\xamp\htdocs\Stage-Progect
+- Last, you can connect to http://localhost/Stage-Progect/index.html

 ## 🤝 Contributing

 Contributions are welcome!
 If you'd like to contribute to this project, please contact me -> emailto: stefanozanolli765@gmail.com